victoriacheng15/weather-bot/README.md

 ```

 Alternatively, you can use the command `docker compose up` in the terminal, or right-click on the `docker-compose.yml` file and select `compose up`.

+## features

+### Commands

+- /ping
+   -  The `/ping` command replies with "pong!" and calculates the time it takes to process the command.
+This allows you to observe the delay in message editing, demonstrating the bot's ability to send and edit messages after a specified interval.
+- /weather
+   - The `/weather` command provides weather information for a chosen location.
+Enter the city name and country code (e.g., ca or us), and the bot will display temperature, minimum temperature, maximum temperature, humidity, sunrise time, and sunset time.

+### Messages

+- hello
+  - The `hello` message is a user-triggered command that prompts the bot to reply directly to the user.
+- hey
+  - The `hey` message is designed for users who want the bot to send their message to the entire channel, creating a broadcast effect.

+### Auto Message

+The auto message utilize `node-schedule` that allows you to schedule the time with cron to send weather message at a specific time of your choice.

 ## Links